mmori7/mohit-mori/README.md

 # Mohit Mori - Portfolio Website

-A modern, responsive portfolio website built with React and TypeScript.
+A modern, responsive cross platform portfolio website built with React and TypeScript.

 ## About Me
 Computer Science student at California State University, Long Beach with a strong passion for software development and artificial intelligence.
 Currently maintaining a 3.45 GPA while working on innovative projects and participating in academic organizations.